Ping Check

 This Check uses multiple ICMP (Internet Control Message Protocol) Echo Requests sent by an Network Discovery Agent on the network to ping the target device and determine the reliability and quality of its connection to the network.

 The ratio of replies received to requests sent is used to determine percentage Packet Loss, and an average of the Round-Trip Time for all replies received is used to calculate an overall average Round Trip Time.
-This information is then reported back to the Dashboard and the Check will report as failed if either the Packet Loss percentage or average Round Trip Time are above the threshold configured on the check.
+This information is then reported back to N-sight RMM and the Check will report as failed if either the Packet Loss percentage or average Round Trip Time are above the threshold configured on the check.

 Round-Trip Time